cybertec-postgresql/pgwatch/docs/tutorial/docker_installation.md

 The simplest real-life pgwatch setup should look something like that:

 1. Decide which metrics storage engine you want to use - *cybertec/pgwatch* uses PostgreSQL.
-For Prometheus mode (exposing a port for remote scraping) one should use the slimmer *cybertec/pgwatch-daemon* image which doesn't have any built in databases.
+When only Prometheus sink is used (exposing a port for remote scraping), one should use the slimmer *cybertec/pgwatch-daemon* image which doesn't have any built in databases.